michaelbZA/my-website/content/posts/fc-series/04-lean-financial-reporting-executive-dashboard.md

 1. **5-second rule**: Key messages should be absorbed in 5 seconds
 2. **Trend emphasis**: Show patterns over time, not just current values
-3. **Exception highlighting**: Use color and formatting to flag issues
+3. **Exception highlighting**: Use colour and formatting to flag issues
 4. **Standardised layout**: Consistent positioning of information
 5. **Forward projection**: Include forecast elements